Penguin-316/DREPO/README.md

 # DREPO
-##  Curated Repository of Open Source Hardware

-Repository of open source hardware, primarily compiled from FOSSCAD and Defense Distributed.
+Curated repository of open source hardware, primarily compiled from FOSSCAD and Defense Distributed.

 ## Recommended Starting Functional Prints

 ### AR
-**Anderson Firearms HellFire** (AR-15 lower with)

-Ubolt Vanguard
+**Anderson Firearms HellFire** - Multiple part lower,with all necessary pieces printable out of PLA/PLA+ - *Designed by PotatoSociety*

+**Ubolt Vanguard**  - Single piece lower, requiring the addition of a metal u-bolt to strengthen the buffer tower - *Designed by WarFairy/IvanTheTroll*

 ### PCC

-FGC-9
+**FGC-9** - Complete instructions for creating a 9mm firearm, including barrel rifling instructions - *Designed by Deterrence Dispensed

 ### Pistol

-FreeMenDontASK (FMDA) - G17/19
+FreeMenDontASK (FMDA) - G17/19 - *Designed by Deterrence Dispensed*

-FreeMenDontAsk - MPShield9
+FreeMenDontAsk - MPShield9 - *Designed by Deterrence Dispensed*

 ## Non-Functional

-In addition to several prop guns, the **HellDoesntFire** is a 80% lower of the HellFire model.
+**HellDoesntFire**  - A non-functional "80%" lower of the HellFire model. - *Designed by Clonewar*